elicitmind/my-100DayOfCode-chalenge/log.md

 **Thoughts**
 the feeling of understanding the syntax and methods used that was newly introduced to me 2 weeks ago is GROWTH 🙇‍♂️

+###

+### Day 58: August 7, 2021

+###

+**Today's Progress**
+-I do really enjoy CSS within my react projects, i like the visual front-end side of programming, ARTS!

+-created a new component which works as ERROR MODAL that pops up if condition met!

+**Thoughts**
+code, running and then read about starting my business!

 //////////////////////////////
 //////////////////////////////